dendinho-e-bolinha/FEUP-FSI/FinalFormat.md

 ![Stack when system is about to be executed](/images/final-format/debug/3.png)

-As you can see from the stack view, the argument for this system call is `/bin/bash`, meaning that this method can be used to get a shell on the server.
+As you can see from the stack view, the argument for this system call is `/bin/bash`, meaning that this function can be used to get a shell on the server.

 Now that we know what `old_backdoor` does, we can start figuring out what address in the GOT we need to overwrite to jump to `old_backdoor`.
 For that, we'll restart the debug session, set a breakpoint on `main` and `run` the program.